-The first annual spring show was held at the American Legion on June 18, 1949.
+The first annual spring show was held at the American Legion on June 18, 1949, although an earlier show was held in the fall of 1948.
 The show had several different homes until the early fifties where it turned into a sidewalk show at the Jefferson Historical Society.
-At this point they were hoping to draw more attention to the Artists’ Guild.
+At this point, they were hoping to draw more attention to the Artists’ Guild.

 In the early fifties “The Guild” started classes for children at the YWCA.
 They also started loaning artwork to hospitals, schools and the Flower Memorial Library.

 Later on “The Guild” with the name changed once again to the “North Country Artists’ Guild” gave paintings to banks, schools and apartment buildings.
 They also helped establish an art auction at WNPE/WNPI, which is an annual event that goes onto this day.
 Another art auction was help at Bonnie Castle resort.
 A sculpture show was also established in the early 2000’s.

 Throughout the years “The Guild” continued fine traditions since establishing space in the Paddock Arcade, called the “Landmark Gallery” and also maintained space at its Court Street location until 2007.
 One tradition of the Artists’ Guild is that has never left if the annual Fall Art Show still exists.
 This has kept the Artists’ Guild alive through many name and organization transitions.